 The logger is stationed in a spot near to the stream of interest and powered by solar panels.
 Connected to the logger is a YSI EXO2 Multi-Parameter Water Quality Sonde that is deployed in the stream and equipped with sensors for measuring water temperature, conductivity, pH, turbidity and total algae.

 Measurements from the sonde are recorded by the data logger at project-defined intervals.
-The data are then transmitted via cellular network to project managers at the Northeast Ohio Regional Sewer District who view them in real time through a NexSens WQData LIVE web datacenter.
+The data are then transmitted via cellular network to project managers at the Northeast Ohio Regional Sewer District who view them in real time through the NexSens WQData LIVE web datacenter.